Who We Are

 Adolescents may seem to be the healthiest people on earth, but the fact is they have unique health and wellness needs that are often overlooked.
 And that can put them on a trajectory for health issues affecting every aspect of their adult lives.

-For more than four decades we’ve known that too many young people in New York and the nation have too little access to the high-quality, specialized, vital care they need.
+For more than five decades we’ve known that too many young people in New York and the nation have too little access to the high-quality, specialized, vital care they need.
 And that there is a calculable impact on the vitality of their communities, the city and country.
 We know that the health and resilience of young people isn’t a luxury for a strong society.
 It’s essential.

 That’s why we’re here.